A brief history of:

 'Learn The Racing Rules'

 David Dellenbaugh has been producing a video set called 'Learn the Racing Rules' (LTRR) every four years since 1985.
 The purpose of LTRR has always been to explain the right-of-way rules to sailors so they become more confident while maneuvering near other boats on the race course.
-This product was originally sold as VHS video cassettes, then as DVD disks and now, for the first time, it is available as an online training course.
+This product was originally sold as VHS video cassettes, then as DVD disks and now it is available as an online training course.

 'Learn the Racing Rules' was originally created in two parts: